camiloanz/Optical-planning-for-RSUs-Graphs-and-results./README.md

 ## Global aggregated results

-At the repository root, an Excel file aggregates **all experiments across the six locations**.Histograms and Spearman´s correlation analysis of savings are also included.
+At the repository root, an Excel file aggregates **all experiments across the six locations**.Histograms (Histograms.zip) and Spearman´s correlation analysis of savings (Correlations.zip) are also included.

 > Paper reference: **[ADD CITATION / DOI / LINK HERE]**